belginunal/Contact-Tracing-with-Directed-Recall/README.md

-The coded data and the analysis documents of the project "Improving Contact Tracing Using Directed Recall"
+The coded data of the project "Improving Contact Tracing Using Directed Recall"